sculptor | conflicts between the industrial, domestic & natural worlds; dark humour and mimicry in the #anthropocene era, future-facing romantic …

-Bio > Rob Miller is a Senior Fellow of the Higher Education Academy, and since September 2016 has been focusing on practice full time.
+Bio > Rob Miller is a sculptor with interests that include the illusive status of objects & things, the condition of repetition, temporal anxiety, and the Anthropocene dilemma.
 He gained a Sculpture Degree from the Wimbledon School of Art in 1993, followed by an MA in Graphic Media [UAL] in 2007, and works primarily using sand-cast lead.
-Interests include the illusive status of objects & things, the condition of repetition, temporal anxiety the Anthropocene dilemma.
+He is currently [attempting] the rewilding of his critical perceptions having extracted himself from a full-time teaching career.

-Origination > The work originates from an interest in repetition, the reiteration of the same and its relationship to our temporality.
-We habitually repeat, and are involved in many forms of ritual that suggest a motivation intrinsically bound to repetition, and yet “there is something about the nature of repetition to unmake the very identity it seeks to confirm.”
+Origination > derives from an interest in repetition, the reiteration of the same and its relationship to our temporality.
+We habitually repeat, and are involved in many forms of ritual that suggest a motivation intrinsically bound to repetition, and yet there is something about the nature of repetition to unmake the very identity it seeks to confirm.
 If repetition is played out too long it becomes a narrative within itself, operating somewhere between boredom and engagement.
-William Gibson states in the novel Pattern Recognition that “Homo sapiens are mostly about pattern recognition, both a gift and a trap”, a duality that continues to drive my practice concerns.
+William Gibson states in the novel Pattern Recognition that “Homo sapiens are mostly about pattern recognition, both a gift and a trap” a duality that continues to drive my practice concerns.

 Text > The grey-everyday seduces through conformity and standardisation.
 Our malleability through habit, ritual and tradition confirms that we are simply pattern processing machines, born out of pattern and destined to live out our lives as pattern.
-Familiarity and pattern give meaning to life, cushioning our inherent time-dependency and allowing us to deal with the urgency of life.
-We expect repeatability and consume consistency.
-Confirmation through repeatability qualifies our endeavours – pattern is control and safety; it is titanic, ubiquitous and blind.
+Familiarity gives meaning to life, cushioning our inherent time-dependency allowing us to deal with the urgency of life.
+We expect repeatability and consume consistency – pattern is control and safety; it is titanic, ubiquitous and blind.
 Pattern gives continuity without consideration – it simply is.

 As an educationalist > I see the pedagogic role as accepting responsibility for creating and adapting student-focussed learning environments.
 A practice in its formative stage of development is potentially vulnerable, being critically fluid and prone to fantastic uncertainties.
 This requires the teaching to be equally adaptive and resonant to multiple needs and demands.
 Students should be challenged and supported through the process of defining their own research activities and by discovering suitable equivalences within a culture of research-informed teaching.